Top national 6-month CD rates hit 3 1/2-year high

-There's a new leader in 6-month CDs, and it's paying a nationally available rate we haven't seen since last fall.
+After months of stagnant returns, a new leader has emerged in 6-month CDs, and it's offering a rate we haven't seen since September 2011.
+That's right — in over three-and-a-half years.

 TOP 6-MONTH CD RATES: Nationally Available Deals